PoetAndPoem4Hu/physicar-deepracer-for-cloud/README.md

 Configure language and timezone settings in [setup.ipynb](setup.ipynb).

-> When launching Jupyter Notebook, if prompted to select a kernel, choose `python 3.12.1 ~/.python/current/bin/python`.
+> When launching Jupyter Notebook, if prompted to select a kernel, choose `physicar-deepracer-for-cloud (Python 3.12.1)`.
 This applies in the same way to all of the instructions below.

 ### 01_start_training